syaohui/stochastic_condensation_info_flow/README.md

 ## Data Availability

-Raw data files will be archived on Zenodo upon publication.
+The summary data required to reproduce all figures is archived on Zenodo at https://doi.org/10.5281/zenodo.19135207 (v1.0).

 ## References